leebyron/decimalish/README.md

 ### Native primitive type

-Most BigDecimal libraries introduce a Decimal type as an Object, which is potentially mutable, not comparable, and often require writing bulky code with repeated calls to constructors.
+Most BigDecimal libraries introduce a Decimal type as an Object, which is potentially mutable, not comparable, and often requires writing bulky code with repeated calls to constructors.
 Decimalish’s `decimal` type, much like the built in `number`, is an _immutable primitive_ …because it is a string.